MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

   * /etc/security/keytab/nm.service.keytab (on node manager nodes)
   * /etc/security/keytab/nn.service.keytab (on name nodes)
   * /etc/security/keytab/rm.service.keytab (on resource manager node)
+  * /etc/security/keytab/hdfs.service.keytab (on nfs gateway node)

-It is used also as cookie domain (lowercased), if https is enabled.
+It is automatically set cookie domain (to lowercased *realm(), if https is enabled.
 This may be overrided by http.authentication.cookie.domain in *properties*.

 ####`historyserver_hostname` undef

 History Server machine.
-Used *yarn_hostname* by default.
+Used *yarn\_hostname* by default.

 ####`nodemanager_hostnames` undef